My Secret Jet Lag Cure + 9 More Helpful Tips to recover from a flight

 I find the jet lag hits me worse traveling East.
 I always get slammed flying from Australia to America and from the UK home to Oz.

-I just researched this to discover it is actually fact because traveling eastward runs in the opposite direction to the body clock.
+From my research, this is actually fact, because traveling eastward runs in the opposite direction to the body clock.

 My secret jet lag cure

-This strategy is FREE, in huge abundance, and so simple it will BLOW your mind.
+This strategy is FREE, in huge abundance, and is so simple it will BLOW your mind.

 Earth Yourself